Virtual-Domain-driven-design/domain-driven-design-heuristics/heuristics/_design_heuristics/a-bounded-context-should-keep-its-internal-details-private.md

 ---
+title: A bounded context should keep its internal details private
 layout: heuristic
 ---

-# A bounded context should keep its internal details private

 ## short description